 - You can share this blog around to help with public understanding.

-And if you’re feeling bold, which we encourage, you can say – I have asthma and wearing a mask affects my breathing, but I’m glad you can wear one.
+And if you’re feeling bold, you can say – I have asthma, and wearing a mask affects my breathing, so I’m exempt, but I’m glad you can wear one.

 CAN YOU GET A FINE?

 In places where masks are mandatory, there are fines if you’re not wearing a mask and you don’t fall into any exemption category.